fastrgv/AdaGate/README.md

   Read puzzle_replacement.txt

 ### SoundFiles
 Using "sox", most sounds have recently been converted to the WAV format.
-Most sounds are from freesound.org and are covered by the Creative Commons Attribution noncommercial license documented in the accompanying file ccnc3_license.txt.  see also:  (http://creativecommons.org/licenses/by-nc/3.0/legalcode/)
+Most sounds are from freesound.org and are covered by the Creative Commons CC0 license.

 See also: https://wiki.creativecommons.org/wiki/License%20Versions